 Tile flooring options have expanded dramatically the last few years, with new types, sizes, patterns and designs available.
-Whether you're updating your master bathroom or renovating an entire house, you can find great tile options from low cost ceramic to upscale, luxury marble.
+Whether you're updating your master bathroom or renovating an entire house, you can find great bathroom tile options from low cost ceramic to upscale, luxury marble.

 Faux Wood Plank Floor Tiles

 Faux wood tiles have become super popular in the last 5 years across many rooms in the home, but mostly in bathrooms.
-The wonderful thing about wood tiles is that they provide you with the ability to choose an authentic wood look while maintaining water resistance features.
+The wonderful thing about faux wood tiles is that they provide you with the ability to choose an authentic wood look while maintaining water resistance features.

 12 x 24 Carrara Matte Porcelain Tiles

-These large format, Carrara-style 12" x 24" porcelain floor tiles can give your home a modern, luxury feel.
+These large format, Carrara-style 12" x 24" porcelain bathroomfloor tiles can give your home a modern, luxury feel.
 The dramatic gray veins provide a close resemblance to natural marble.
 Most tiles of this style come in a matte finish and can be installed on floors and also on walls.

-3" Hexagon (Ceramic or Porcelain)
+(Ceramic or Porcelain)

 A herringbone tile bathroom floor is a popular way to make a bold statement while also using a neutral shade like white, gray, or beige.
 For a complimentary look, you can try herringbone tiles on the floor and also also as a tub surround or shower wall.
 Both herringbone and chevron looks have become some of the most popular tile choices in the last few years for both floors and shower walls.
 You can use basic subway tile to accomplish this look as well.

 Starburst Pattern Tile

-Mini Hex Classic White Tile (Ceramic)
+Mini Hex Classic White Tile

 Polished Marble Tile